jfperusse/CodeaAddons/README.md

 To use these, simply do the following modification to AppDelegate.mm and add the add-ons to your Xcode project.

+If you are using the [CodeaProjectBuilder](https://github.com/jfperusse/CodeaProjectBuilder), this step is automatically done for you by the build machine.

 ```objectivec
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {